MASTER OF FINE ARTS IN CREATIVE MEDIA (MFACM)

 |2018/19||HK$4,370 per credit||HK$4,880 per credit|

 |2022/23||HK$4,710 per credit||HK$5,220 per credit|

 - The tuition fee for the last academic year indicated in the above schedule will apply until the end of the students' study in this programme.

 - The tuition fee schedule for students admitted in 2019/20 will be announced later.

 - The School will identify high-caliber students for the entrance scholarships based on academic merit upon successful admission.
 No applications for the scholarships are required.
 Awardees will be notified about the entrance scholarship when the admission offer is released.
 Details of the scholarships will be announced later.

 - Mr LEUNG Chi WoMFA (Chinese University of Hong Kong)

 - Mr Tobias KLEIN Dip.Arch.
 (Dist.), MArch, University College London

-Applicants should submit a portfolio of creative and/or academic work and/or a self-introduction letter to the School of Creative Media.
+Applicants should submit a portfolio of creative work with an artist statement to the School of Creative Media.
 Portfolio materials may include still photography, paintings/drawings, sculpture, musical compositions/performances, film/videos, software, multimedia productions, academic or creative writing, or other forms of imaginative activity.
+See details

 |General Office||School of Creative Media